Credit Card Acceptance

-For most UCSB merchants, these fees total approximately 2-2.5% of the transaction, and are identified in the monthly statement that comes from Bank of America merchant services (“BAMS”).
+For most UCSB merchants, these fees total approximately 2-2.5% of the transaction, and are identified in the monthly statement that comes from Bank of America merchant services.
 Certain types of merchants may be subject to higher fees, depending upon how they are classified by the Acquiring Bank.

-- Processor Fee: Charged and collected by BAMS
+- Processor Fee: Charged and collected by Bank of America

-- Access & Assessments: Collected by BAMS and forwarded to VISA and Mastercard
+- Access & Assessments: Collected by Bank of America and forwarded to VISA and Mastercard

-- Interchange: Collected by BAMS and forwarded to the bank that issued the credit card
+- Interchange: Collected by Bank of America and forwarded to the bank that issued the credit card

 If applicable (e.g., for e-commerce transactions), these additional fees are charged by the Gateway used to process the transaction.
 They are included on the monthly bank statement from Bank of America, and are identified on the financial journal as part of the total fees.